Empower Your Practice

 Step 4: Test the Workflow

 Before your first live pay run, perform a dry run.
 Process a test payroll for a small group of staff to verify that the calculations are correct.
-Check that the gross pay, tax deductions, and pension contributions align with your expectations.
-Once you are confident in the figures, you can proceed to submit the RTI to HMRC directly through the system.
+Check that the gross pay, tax deductions, and benefit contributions align with your expectations.
+Once you are confident in the figures, you can proceed to finalize the payroll run directly through the system.

 Reduce Admin Burden and Focus on Business Development